-The LAPPD / HRPPD evaluation process for EIC is seen as a coordinated effort between Argonne National Laboratory (ANL), Brookhaven National Laboratory (BNL), Istituto Nazionale di Fisica Nucleare (INFN) Trieste and Genova, and Mississippi State University (MSU) in a close contact with Incom Inc. IN FY23, the effort is joined by the JLab and USC groups.
+The LAPPD / HRPPD evaluation process for EIC is seen as a coordinated effort between Argonne National Laboratory (ANL), Brookhaven National Laboratory (BNL), Istituto Nazionale di Fisica Nucleare (INFN) Trieste and Genova, and Mississippi State University (MSU) in a close contact with Incom Inc. In FY23, the effort is joined by the JLab and USC groups.

-Magnetic field tolerance studies are performed by Argonne group (joined by JLab and USC in FY23) using g-2 calibration magnet equipment, and (starting in FY23) by INFN Trieste using CERN infrastructure.
+Magnetic field tolerance studies are performed by the ANL group (joined by JLab and USC in FY23) using g-2 calibration magnet equipment, and (since FY23 too) by INFN using CERN infrastructure.

-Pixellation and position-resolution studies are primarily performed by BNL, accommodating the existing equipment and the readout board designs to the LAPPD / HRPPD tiles of different types (10cm and 20cm size, capacitively and directly coupled readout).
+Pixellation and position-resolution studies are primarily performed by BNL, accommodating the existing equipment and the readout board designs to the state-of-the-art LAPPD / HRPPD tiles of different types (10 cm and 20 cm size, capacitively and directly coupled readout).